MVP-Harry/SoundnessBench/README.md

 ```

 ## Citation
-Please kindly cite our paper if find SoundnessBench helpful.
+Please kindly cite our paper if you find SoundnessBench helpful.

 ```
 @misc{zhou2024testingneuralnetworkverifiers,